MostafaRefaatElAdl/ExaminationApp/README.md

 3- Run the "ExaminationApp.sln" File at the root folder using Visual Studio 2022
 4- Run the project And login with any Credentials from "ExaminationApp/LoginData/LoginData.png"
 5- Choose the Course from Courses Tab you want to have exam at
-6- Start picking out the right answers and hit next and finish
+6- Start picking out the right answers and hit next and then finish
 7- Run again with the same credentials
 8- Go to Grades Tab and choose the course to show the grade